actions-marketplace-validations/teeps-co_composer-action/README.md

-# composer-action
-Use Composer CLI in Github Actions
+# Use Composer CLI in Github Actions